brylevkirill/notes/Deep Learning.md

   "All the theory says GANs should be great at the Nash equilibrium, but gradient descent is only guaranteed to get to the Nash equilibrium in the convex case.
 When both players are represented by neural nets, it’s possible for them to keep adapting their strategies forever without actually arriving at the equilibrium."

- "
-  - How do you address the fact that the minimax game between the generator and discriminator may never approach an equilibrium?
-In other words, how do you build a system using GANs so that you know that it will converge to a good solution?
+  - "How do you address the fact that the minimax game between the generator and discriminator may never approach an equilibrium?
+In other words, how do you build a system using GANs so that you know that it will converge to a good solution?"
-  - Even if they do converge, current systems still have issues with global structure: they cannot count (e.g. the number of eyes on a dog) and frequently get long-range connections wrong (e.g. they show multiple perspectives as part of the same image).
+  - "Even if they do converge, current systems still have issues with global structure: they cannot count (e.g. the number of eyes on a dog) and frequently get long-range connections wrong (e.g. they show multiple perspectives as part of the same image)."
-  - How can we use GANs in discrete settings, such as for generating text?"
+  - "How can we use GANs in discrete settings, such as for generating text?"

 ----